EnviralDesign/TD-Assimp/README.md

 ## Support

 If you find this useful, please feel free to support this work on my [Github Sponsors](https://github.com/sponsors/EnviralDesign) OR on [Patreon](https://www.patreon.com/EnviralDesign).
-If you have aeny issues or bugs, please drop an issue here.
+If you have any issues or bugs, please drop an issue here.